 I started with Bluehost, now I have Big Scoots.

 I use the Amelia theme by 17th Avenue Designs.
 Oooh, I love how pretty it is!
-And it’s FAST.
-You need a fast-loading website for SEO, so do check out 17th Avenue Designs.
+All their themes are, so do check out 17th Avenue Designs.

 Fantastic beginner blogging course: Kickstart Your Blog.